 - the faithful are invited to the adoration of the Blessed Sacrament

-The Eucharistic celebration can continue in house setting through a common meal – agape.
-Small loaves of bread can be blessed during liturgy and distributed for this purpose.
+The Eucharistic celebration can continue in a house setting through a common meal – agape.
+Small loaves of bread can be blessed during the liturgy and distributed for this purpose.
 Especially lonely and needy people should be invited to these meals.